What is TNR?

 Spay/neuter cost for dogs varies by gender and size.

-For detailed information about the EPAA and a complete list of veterinary services, or to find out when the clinic is in your area and make an appointment, please visit the EPAA website, email firstname.lastname@example.org, or phone 570-994-5846.
+For more detailed information and to find out when the clinic is in your area and make an appointment, please visit epaaonline.org and click the link to make an appointment.